ceh6514/Mini-DERMS-Feeder-Controller/README.md

 - **operator**: can issue controls such as DR events, simulation overrides, and telemetry ingest
 - **admin**: everything operators can do plus destructive operations (e.g., deleting DR programs)

 Secrets must be injected via environment variables or a secret manager (see `.env.example` for required keys).
-Provide a JSON array for `AUTH_USERS` (12+ character passwords with upper/lowercase, numbers, and symbols) and a 32+ character `JWT_SECRET`.
+Provide a JSON array for `AUTH_USERS` using **hashed** credentials (scrypt) and a 32+ character `JWT_SECRET`.
 Rotate both at least every 90 days.
 The frontend stores the JWT and attaches it to subsequent API calls after a successful login.

+- Generate hashes locally with `npm run auth:hash <password>` (uses Node's `crypto.scrypt` with timing-safe comparison) and store the output as `passwordHash` in `AUTH_USERS`.
+- Plaintext `password` entries are rejected at startup; only `passwordHash` is accepted for login validation.

 #### Secure deployment checklist (dashboard/API)
 - Terminate TLS at your ingress or load balancer and mount certificates into the backend when enabling `TLS_ENABLED=true`.